AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 To retrieve your runtime copy, Adobe recommends to synchronize the design-time copy of the custom workflow model with its runtime copy using the HTTP API:
 `<designModelPath>/jcr:content.generate.json`.

-* If a folder in the hierarchy is renamed in [!DNL Assets] and a nested folder containing an asset is published to [!DNL Brand Portal], the title of the folder is not updated in [!DNL Brand Portal] until the root folder is re-published.
+* If a folder in the hierarchy is renamed in [!DNL Assets] and a nested folder containing an asset is published to [!DNL Brand Portal], the title of the folder is not updated in [!DNL Brand Portal] until the root folder is republished.

 * When a user selects to configure a field for the first time in an adaptive form, the option to save a configuration does not display in Properties Browser.
 Selecting to configure some other field of the adaptive form in the same editor resolves the issue.